 High demand for gold coins resulted in production being restarted in 1943.
 The highest mintage numbers were reached in the years that followed but this second mintage period didn't last very long.
 Already in 1947, the Mexican Centenario gold coin was minted for the last time.
 However, restrikes of the coin were made in later years.

-Only the coins minted in 1943 have the wording 37.5 Gr.
+Only the coins that were minted in 1943 have the wording 37.5 Gr.
 Oro Puro (37.5 grams pure gold) appear to the left and the right of the angel.
-The 50 Peso wording had been omitted since the coin's actual gold value far exceeded that face value.
+The usual "50 Pesos" inscription was omitted that year since the coin's actual gold value far exceeded that face value.

 Modern restrikes of the 50 Gold Peso Centenario were made from 1949 to 1972 (with the 1947 date !!!), from 2000 to 2009 and in 1996.

-	3,975,654 coins were restruck between 1949 and 1972 and an additional 302,000 between 2000 and 2009.
+A total of 3,975,654 coins were restruck between 1949 and 1972 and an additional 302,000 coins were restruck between 2000 and 2009.
 The number of restrikes that were made in 1996 is unknown.